What is a Micro-Internship?

 Timing and Length of Internships

 Micro-internships typically take place during the summer (June to early August) and range between 2-4 weeks, but will be dependent on the scope of the project.
 Employers and students should discuss and agree to the specific terms of the project, including weekly time commitment and number of weeks before an offer is made.
-Note: Employers do not need to provide work authorization for currently enrolled international students completing internships during Summer Term (May 28-Aug 20, 2021) for Curricular Practical Training (CPT).
+Note: Employers do not need to provide work authorization for currently enrolled international students completing internships during Summer Term (late May-Aug) for Curricular Practical Training (CPT).
 Please contact us with any questions.

 Compensation for Micro-Internships